bparanj/crystal/programming/go/setup.md

-Install the Go from its website.
+Install Go from its website.

 To define the `GOPATH` on a Mac, follow these steps: